zaitsev136/computer-vision/README.md

 See the [experiments/urbansyn_segformer/train_segformer.ipynb](experiments/urbansyn_segformer/train_segformer.ipynb) jupyter notebook for the demonstration of the training, validation and inference.

-After around 100 epochs, we reached a performance of 37.8% mean Intersection over Union metric.
+After around 100 epochs, we reached 61.7% mean Intersection over Union metric, and 92.9% overall classification accuracy.
 Below is an inference example on a google street view of Kalckreuthweg, Hamburg:

 ![Kalckreuthweg](./img/kalckreuthweg_results.png)